toliaqat/xenon-wiki/Task-Service-Tutorial.md

 1. As soon as it does a _quick_ validation, we send our response to the POST by calling _complete()_ on the operation.
 After that, we will initialize our state and PATCH ourselves.
 Note that if the client _immediately_ does a GET on the service, they may not see the initialized state yet.
 This isn't likely in practice for clients, but it may happen for in-process clients.
 2. Once the state is initialized, we immediately do a self PATCH.
 That PATCH will trigger the first step of work, and future PATCH's will continue the work.
 We do the self PATCH before doing any work to ensure that our state is updated.
 3. `TaskService` provides reasonable defaults for validation and initialization of the base `TaskServiceState`-related data (all of which can be easily overridden).
+4. Note that special care should be taken for restartable tasks: A service host might stop, restart, which will initiate restart of all persisted services.
+Task services should check the state passed in the POST in handleStart, and only self patch if the supplied state is in the proper stage.
+For example, if the task is already marked as **FINISHED**, there is no need to self patch and kick of the state machine again.

 `TaskService.java` , where `T` is the class of the actual task's state (such as `ExampleTaskService.ExampleTaskServiceState`)
 ```java